chuckyang123/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

-* A student is considered as duplicate if both their NUSNET ID or Telegram handle or Phone Number or Email is the same as another existing student in the address book.
+* A student is considered as duplicate if both their NUSNET ID or Telegram handle or Phone Number or Email is the same as another existing student in the SoCTAssist

 ## Parameter Constraints